cloudfoundry/bosh-bootloader/plan-patches/cfcr-gcp/README.md

 # Patch: cfcr-gcp

+Prerequisites:

+1. When running `bbl up`, ensure the service account used has the additional role 'roles/resourcemanager.projectIamAdmin'.
+   This is required to create the cfcr IAM bindings for your project

 Steps to deploy cfcr with bbl:

 1. Supply a kubernetes master host.
 Your k8s api will be at this hostname.